Hishamulhakeem/fake_new_detection-/README.md

 - scikit-learn
 - numpy

+## Data

+The project expects the following CSV files to be present in the ./data/ directory:

+FakeNews.csv: Contains news articles labeled as fake.
+TrueNews.csv: Contains news articles labeled as real.
+FakeNewsNet.csv: Another dataset for training purposes, containing news titles and labels.

 You can install the required dependencies using the following command:
 ```bash
 pip install pandas scikit-learn numpy